dashpay/docs/masternodes/dip3-upgrade.rst

-It is highly recommended to first read at least the list of changes before continuing in order to familiarize yourself with the new concepts in DIP3.
+It is highly recommended to first read at least the list of changes before continuing in order to familiarize yourself with the new concepts in DIP003.
 This documentation describes the upgrade procedure in two steps:

 1. :ref:`Update the masternode software <masternode-dip3-update>`
-2. Register the DIP3 masternode
+2. Register the DIP003 masternode

    - :ref:`From a hardware wallet <dmt-dip3-upgrade>`
    - :ref:`From the Dash Core wallet <dashcore-dip3-upgrade>`

+Step 1 should be done immediately as soon as Dash 0.13.0 is released.
+Once miners have updated and DIP003 has activated on the network, it will become possible to complete Step 2 and register a DIP003 masternode.
+After enough masternodes have completed this step, Spork 15 will be enabled and all new network functions will take effect.

 .. _masternode-dip3-update: